Rasmus Grønborg Hansen

-Rasmus Grønborg Hansen (born April 9, 1986) is a retired Danish professional football defensive midfielder.
+Rasmus Grønborg Hansen (born 9 April 1986) is a Danish retired professional football defensive midfielder.

 After retiring

 After retiring at the end of the 2016/17 season, Hansen took an education in sports management and later worked in a company that assists in the recruitment of coaches.
 On 21 June 2019, he was hired as talent manager at Akademisk Boldklub.